dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/AI UI/Features.md

 The embeddings can be queried as a command from the terminal.
 Every json object should automatically make an embedding of its contents, and store this.
-Json schemas and schema matching json data should be embedded different
+Json schemas and schema matching json data should be embedded different If all actions are embedded, then other relevant functions can be selected - these might need some clarification.
+We would also look at the last time they asked to do this, and see what we learned from that.
+Learnings should be condensed down to a nugget that decides what we do next time they ask something similar.
+We would detect they asked something similar, and so we would elect to do the same thing they did last time.
 ## CRM
 geocoding of places - shows up locations that were near to what the person said.
 If on whatsapp, they can send in their location.